 This course introduces the world's major religious traditions.
 Topics include Primal religions, Hinduism, Buddhism, Islam, Judaism, and Christianity.
-Upon completion, students should be able to identify the origins, history, beliefs, and practices of the religions studied.
+Upon completion, students should be able to identify the origins, history, beliefs, and practices of

-Local Prerequisites: RED-090, ENG-095/095A or DRE-098 College Transfer: This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.
+College Transfer: This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.